About Me

 B.S.
 Computer Science & Engineering Physics '23

-Notable coursework: Machine Learning, Robot Learning, Algorithms, Operating Systems, Computer System Organization, Analytical Mechanics, Electrodynamics, Electronic Circuits, Data Analytics (TA)
+Notable coursework: Machine Learning, Robot Learning, Algorithms, Operating Systems, Computer System Organization, Analytical Mechanics, Electrodynamics, Electronic Circuits, Data Analytics (TA), Mechanics and Heat (TA), Electromagnetism (TA), Waves and Quantum Physics (TA)

-Societies: Badminton Club Team, Cornell Mars Rover, Fuchs Group, Laboratory of Plasma Physics
+Societies: Badminton Club Team, Cornell Mars Rover, Fuchs Group, Plasma Physics Lab

 Experience